 will grant your subgroup a 10% damage increase for five seconds.
 Try to time using this skill around the burst from your DPS classes.
 Don't waste this skill if a boss is about to phase or you can't damage a boss due to a Breakbar Phase.
 Make sure to only use this skill when you aren't in .

 will heal 10 allies around the spirit with a one second interval.
-It will also grant your subgroup Stability when you have the trait .
+It will also grant your squad Stability when you have the trait .

 Check the section above on "Which Spirits Should You Take?" to see about utility variations considering Spirits.

 is explained above as the Spirit you need to take to provide Vulnerability.
-There is a secondary use for that is to provide extra CC through .
+There is a secondary use for : to provide extra CC through .
 This is the active form of .

 is explained above as the Spirit you need to take to provide Protection.
 This will come in handy on encounters with very high pressure.